 This command also clears the resource's parents.
-Persistent resources whose static attribute Operations is defined as None cannot be cleared with this command and must be physically attended to.
+Persistent resources whose static attribute Operations is defined as None cannot be cleared with this command and must be physically attended to, such as replacing a raw disk.
 The agent then updates the status automatically.